The Essence of Lombardian Cuisine

 Veal Milanese

 Perhaps one of Lombardy’s most famous main courses, veal Milanese, also known as cotoletta alla Milanese, is reminiscent of an Austrian Schnitzel.
-However, it’s distinctly Lombardian considering the choice of meat.
-Veal Milanese is a veal cutlet that’s been coated in flour, eggs, then breadcrumbs.
+However, it’s distinctly Lombardian, considering the choice of meat.
+Veal Milanese is a veal cutlet coated in flour, eggs, and breadcrumbs.
 The breaded cutlet is pan-fried in butter until golden brown and served with fresh lemon wedges.
-Some prefer the veal cut thin and cooked crunchy, while others enjoy a thicker cut of meat cooked with the bone in until slightly pink inside.

 Ossobucco alla Milanese